sinae99/Daily-SPL-WebAttacks/README.md

 # Daily-SPL-WebAttacks
-Some Splunk queries that might be useful for SOC daily routine
+Some Splunk queries that might be useful for SOC routines

-spl queries to detect almost every form of these attacks :
+spl queries to detect `almost` every form of these attacks :

 XSS , SQLI , DirectoryTraversal